Daniel1magdy/DEPI_Final_Project/README.md

 - Jenkins -> CI/CD.
 - Ansible -> deploy by running a container of the app.
 - Prometheus -> monitoring the local machine.
+- Terraform -> to create the EC2 on AWS
+- AWS -> EC2 machine that shall run the pipeline and host the application

 ## The Steps

-CI/CD pipeline that do as following
+1- CI/CD pipeline that do as following

 CI:
 - Clone the source code.